 EGI Sustainability Workshop

 In January 2012 a series of workshops were held in Amsterdam – organised by EGI.eu – to cover sustainability of EGI, of NGIs and of user communities.
 From these workshops it became clear that even the long (medium) term support of the basic middleware was not assured: NGIs and communities such as WLCG were called upon to make statements about their willingness and ability to make contributions to this support.
-Given this situation, it became clear that objective 3 above (Migrating the tools, services and capabilities that could benefit all user communities into a sustainable support model as part of the core production infrastructure) was no longer an option and that any ongoing support would have to be organised by the community or communities concerned.
+Given this situation, it became clear that migrating the tools, services and capabilities that could benefit all user communities into a sustainable support model as part of the core production infrastructure was no longer an option and that any ongoing support would have to be organised by the community or communities concerned.

 This is the strategy that has thence-forth been adopted.